Budgetize/Budgetize/README.md

 - [x]	Users will be introduced to a launch screen with app branding
 - [x]	User can create a new account
 - [x]	User can login
+- [x]	Users can see an aesthetically pleasing login/register screen
+- [x]	Users can see a mock-up consistent transaction history page
 - [ ]	User will be notified if that username does not exist
 - [ ]	User will be notified if that username/password is incorrect
 - [ ]	User can view all transactions